 Moonlight swim ends in tragedy at Turner Falls

-Two friends went for a pre-dawn swim at Turner Falls Park early Wednesday morning.
+Two friends went for a pre-dawn swim early Wednesday morning.
 One of them went missing and was later found dead.

 Home